Wattful/automatic-NBA-highlights/README.md

 Replacing INPUT.JSON_PATH with the path to the input.json file, and OUTPUT_FILE_PATH with the desired location to save the finished video file.

 Make sure that the classpath is the same when compiling and running.
 Discrepancies between the compile-time and runtime classpaths can lead to mysterious runtime errors.

+# Aborting During Runtime
+There are two ways to abort the program during runtime:

+Keyboard Interrupting will cause the program to exit immediately, without saving data or killing the browser drivers.

+Inputting "quit" or "exit" will cause the program to attempt to save its data and exit browser drivers before shutting down.
+This may take several seconds.

 # Sources
 A source is a method of retrieving play-by-play and video data.